Aida Touma-Suleiman: Unsuccessful runs for Knesset seat

 Aida Touma-Suleiman repeatedly campaigned on the Hadash list for a seat in the Israeli parliament, the Knesset: in 1992 (placed 47th; Hadash won three seats), 1996 (36th on Hadash-Balad list; the alliance won five seats), 1999 (28th on Hadash list, again not sufficient), 2009 (fifth on Hadash list, the party won four seats).
 After contesting the second place on the party's list for the 2013 elections against the incumbent Hana Sweid, a victory for Sweid meant that she was placed 98th on the party's list.

 Knesset member (2015-)

 Election

 Prior to the 2015 elections, Hadash joined the Joint List, an alliance with Balad, the United Arab List, and Ta'al. Touma-Suleiman was placed fifth on the candidates list of the Joint List, and was elected to the Knesset as the alliance won 13 seats.
 She is the fourth Arab-Israeli woman to become a member of the Knesset, following Hussniya Jabara (Meretz), Hanin Zoabi (Joint List), and Nadia Hilou (Labor), and the second Arab-Israeli woman member of the Knesset from a non-Zionist party.

+Touma-Suleiman did not seek renomination to Hadash's electoral list at the May 2026 Hadash conference, and will thus not seek re-election to the Knesset in the upcoming legislative election.